healeycodes/healeycodes.com/posts/running-untrusted-python-code.md

 The input is source code and the output is stdout/stderr.

-I have side-stepped the common mistake of building a sandbox in application land e.g. by removing access to parts of of the runtime.
+I have side-stepped the common mistake of building a sandbox in application land e.g. by removing access to parts of the runtime.

 In Python, removing builtins *seems* like it will stop people being able to access the system: